-Professionally, I have been involved mainly in SCADA (Supervisory Control And Data Acquisition), EAI (Enterprise Application Integration), and seismic data processing.
+Professionally, I have been involved mainly in SCADA (Supervisory Control And Data Acquisition), EAI (Enterprise Application Integration), seismic data processing, and software integrity.
 This has given me an opportunity to work with many levels of computing, from a proprietary real-time kernel, to low- and high-level graphics systems, to real-time and relational databases, to supply chain integration, web technologies, and HPC (High Performance Computing) -- all at the technical level, as well as architectural design and mentoring of others.

 I have worked with many varieties of UNIX, and run Linux at home.

-My kids are also into computing, though more with the games end than with software development.
+My kids are also into computing, including both gaming and software development.
 There are a number of other things which amuse my kids, too.